JagratPatkar/RASM/README.md

 # RISCV-Assembler
-A RISC-V Assembler targeting the RISC-V targeting Base RV32I ISA
+A RISC-V Assembler targeting the Base RV32I ISA